 However, fret not!

-In with this article, I will teach you how to use and optimize images for your Divi website.
+In this article, I will teach you how to use and optimize images for your Divi website.
 I’ll leave out all the fluff and get right to the point with image dimensions and tips on getting better with images, in short, this is going to be an ultimate guide to Divi image sizes.

 How to Optimize Divi Images Accurately